Skip to main content

 TypeScript Types

-All entity interfaces are generated at src/types/:
+All entity interfaces are generated in nextjs/src/types/index.ts:

 export interface Project {